 Further information about the literary and personal Papers of Patricia Beer can be found on the archives catalogue.

 Frances Bellerby (1899-1975) was a poet, short story writer and novelist.
 She was born in Bristol and later settled in Cornwall and Devon.
 From the age of twenty, she worked as a teacher, and at about the same time began writing articles for 'The Bristol Times and Mirror'.
-In 1930, she had a fall while walking along the Lulworth Cliffs on the Dorset coast, in which she badly damaged her spine.
+In 1930, she had a fall while walking along the Lulworth Cliffs on the Dorset coast.
+The fall resulted in a spinal injury, which affected her for the rest of her life.
 From 1942, Bellerby started writing at her Cornish cottage, where she published poetry, short stories and a novel.
-In 1950, she was diagnosed as having breast cancer and was given a year to live.
-In 1954, she bought a semi-detached cottage in Goveton, near Kingsbridge, Devon, where she remained for the rest of her life, battling severe health issues, and writing new poems, most of which were published by The Enitharmon Press.
+In 1950, she was diagnosed with breast cancer.
+In 1954, she bought a semi-detached cottage in Goveton, near Kingsbridge, Devon, where she remained for the rest of her life, experiencing severe pain and health issues, and writing new poems, most of which were published by The Enitharmon Press.

 Further information about the Frances Bellerby collections can be found on the archives catalogue.